Lately, I've been posting throwback photos and stories, and this is one of them.

 I was suddenly awakened by the glow of the sun gleaming outside the bus.
 I'm a pretty light sleeper so any change in the environment can trigger me to wake up.
 Feeling a little grumpy, I shifted my sight towards the window.

 The scene beyond blew my mind completely.
 I suddenly felt alive and lost interest in sleep.
-I stared outside for what seemed like hours watching the mist move through mountains.
+I stared outside for what seemed like hours watching the mist move through the mountains.

 During a stopover, I went down to grab some food.
 Jeremie looked like a sleeping kid, and I couldn't help but smile.
 He loves his sleep.